dexie/dexie-website/docs/Typescript.md

 db.friends.add({ name: 'Foo', age: 25 }); // Ok to leave out id, realmId and owner as they are all auto-generated.

 // query
-const friends = (await db.friends.toArray()) satisfies Friend[];
+const friends: Friend[] = await db.friends.toArray();
-// friends is now an array of your declared Friend class with all properties on:
-//   id,
-//   name,
-//   age,
-//   owner,
-//   realmId
+// Typescript would infer Friend[] here
+// The annotation is only for the purpose of these docs - to show we have an array if Friend returned.

 ```